apokroy/Utils/BitSet/README.md

 TBitSet8, TBitSet16, TBitSet32, TBitSet64 - set of types similar to TBitSet, but fixed size of 8, 16,32, 64 bit.
 Is fast as possible to work with corresponding integer types.

 ### TBitSet\<T>
-Represents any value of type `T` as sequence of bits. `T` - must be value type (record, ordinal, real...).
+Represents any value of type `T` as sequence of bits. `T` - must be value type (record, ordinal, real, fixed size array...).
 Supports explicit cast to/from `T`.

 ### Sample
 ```Pascal